kbknapp/usbwatch-rs/README.md

 listen` to display events and manually record the appropriate details.

-However, if we don't want to see all events, devices, and ports we can use a more targetted `usbwatch create-device` command to listen for only a single device event and write the file for us.
+However, if we don't want to see all events, devices, and ports we can use a more targeted `usbwatch create-device` command to listen for only a single device event and write the file for us.

-It's best to start with the target USB device unplugged, as the `remove` event carries very few datails about the device that was unplugged
+It's best to start with the target USB device unplugged, as the `remove` event carries very few details about the device that was unplugged

 > **Note**
 > Internally `usbwatch` can utilize the more detailed "add" information even on